vulkayes/vulkayes-thesis/documents/implementation/generics.md

 Since this is very limiting, the memory inside an image can be stored using dynamic generics.
 So the `??` in the above code snippet would be replaced with `Box<dyn DeviceMemoryAllocation>`.

 This would be ideal for images, where the memory does not need to be accessed until it is to be deallocated (barring linearly tiled images).
 For buffers, however, this is a common use case.
 Buffers are often used as staging or uniform.
 Data is uploaded into a buffer from the host and then copied using device operations into an image backed by fast device-local memory.
-The upload of data is done my mapping the memory into host memory using Vulkan provided mechanism and then writing to it as if it was normal host memory.
+The upload of data is done by mapping the memory into host memory using Vulkan provided mechanism and then writing to it as if it was normal host memory.

-#### Mappable memory generics
+### Mappable memory generics

 Some use cases for mapped memory are performance-critical.
 For example, vertex animating data is done by continuously changing vertex buffer data according to the animation properties.
 This means the mapped memory has to be accessed every frame.
 This is where dynamic dispatch cost would be substantial, it is best to avoid it.